 - EDS/MOP truck (Emergency Disaster Services/Municipal Outreach Program)

-- volunteers assist with community emergencies and the community feeding programs.
+- volunteers assist with community emergencies and the community feeding programs from a full kitchen mobile truck.

 Our volunteer program also assists individuals receiving social assistance (Ontario Works) and those coming through the justice system who are required to perform community service hours by providing them with a venue to complete these hours.

-Why Volunteer on the Kettle?
-The volunteer program offers a wonderful outreach opportunity for you to serve others by helping raise money that funds the many services offered downtown Oshawa for free.
+Why Volunteer?
+The volunteer program offers a wonderful outreach opportunity for you to serve others by helping save/raise money that funds the many services offered downtown Oshawa for free.
 Some of these ministries are:

 - Providing food for those in need through our Food Bank